medwf/AirBnB_clone/note.md

 - I was working on filestorage `thanks for complete __init__.py `
 - create basic console `Task 6`
 - complete console `Task 7`
+- Create class User that  inherits from BaseModel

 ## information about classes